natcap/invest.users-guide/source/crop_production.rst

     soybean   1000
     ========= ======

- Accepted crop names for percentile can be found in the sample data table ``CropProduction\model_data\crop_nutrient.csv`` while those for regression can be found in the sample data table ``CropProduction\model_data\crop_fertilization_rates.csv``.
+ Accepted crop names for the percentile model can be found in the dataset table ``CropProduction\model_data\crop_nutrient.csv`` while those for the regression model can be found in the dataset table ``CropProduction\model_data\crop_fertilization_rates.csv``.

 - **Aggregate Results Polygon** (optional).
-An optional polygon shapefile to aggregate results over.
+An optional polygon shapefile, where results will be aggregated within each polygon.

 Additional Regression Data Needs
 --------------------------------

- - **Fertilization rate per crop (CSV)** This is a CSV table that contains crop names, and application rates for nitrogen, phosphate, and potassium in kilograms/hectare.
+- **Fertilization rate table path** (required).
+A .csv (Comma Separated Value) table that contains crop names, and application rates for nitrogen, phosphorus, and potassium in kilograms/hectare.
 An example table is included below that is derived from the median values of observed CBI fertilization rates.
 Users can explore the raw CBI data in ``CropProduction\model_data\cbi_mod_yield_use_as_check``.
 (See the **Important** note above for information on obtaining these data.)

+ The following fields are required, and must be named as follows:
+ - crop_name: One of the 12 crops supported for the regression model.
+Accepted names can be found in the dataset table ``CropProduction\model_data\crop_fertilization_rates.csv``.
+ - *nitrogen_rate*: Rate of application of nitrogen for each crop, in kg/ha
+ - *phosphorus_rate*: Rate of application of phosphorus for each crop, in kg/ha
+ - *potassium_rate*: Rate of application of potassium for each crop, in kg/ha

+**Example fertilizer table:**

 .. csv-table::
   :file: crop_production/crop_fertilization_rates.csv
   :header-rows: 1
   :name: Crop Fertilization Rate Example.
 Values come from the median of observed distribution of CBI fertilizer rates.

+|

-- **Aggregate polygon ID field**.
+- **Aggregate polygon ID field** (required if providing an Aggregate Results Polygon).
 Field name in the Aggregate Results Polygon shapefile that is used to uniquely identify each polygon.
+String value.

 Advanced Usage
 ^^^^^^^^^^^^^^